 Despite his low score on the rubric

 After scoring the Obama Rubric last week, I have to say that the results were not surprising.
-This last four years has been an exercise in political hair pulling and teeth grinding.
+This last four years have been an exercise in political hair-pulling and teeth-grinding.
 From signing to close down Guantanamo, then failing to do so, turning his back on card-check, abandoning the public option, and seeming to “negotiate” with Republicans by leading with his chin it’s been hard to be enthusiastic about four more years of Barack Obama.

 With regard to health care reform, it’s hard to cheer for what was, essentially, the proposal from the 1994 Republican Party.
-Yes, it was essential, and there are many very popular and necessary provisions that willhopefullykick in fully by 2014, but it just wasn’t what most liberals would refer to as “reform.”
+Yes, it was essential, and there are many very popular and necessary provisions that will, hopefully, kick in fully by 2014, but it just wasn’t what most progressives consider “reform.”
 A robust public option would have provided the needed reforms, and the President is not without blame for losing this opportunity.
 Instead of taking the bully pulpit and communicating his plans to the people, he chose to lead from behind and allow Congress to work through the political process.
 Of course, there could be no political process in Congress during his term in office.
 Republicans raised gridlock to whole new levels, aided and abetted by the appalling Joseph Lieberman.
 That Obama was outmaneuvered by Lieberman is, perhaps, most telling of the then new president’s inexperience.

 I will be voting to re-elect the president.
 This essay is not intended as advocacy or an endorsement.
-If it was, then it would be pretty poorly written at this point.
+If it were, then it is poorly written at this point.
 I simply want to express my thoughts as I head to the polls tomorrow.
 It is my hope that, come tomorrow, my family and I will be looking forward to another four years with a much more experienced, and beholden, President Obama.

 In 2009, I lost my job.
-The private school at which I worked closed its doors due to lack of profits, but certainly not lack of effort, hard work and quality education.
+The private school where I worked closed its doors due to lack of profits, but certainly not lack of effort, hard work and quality education.
 At that point I was stuck.
 In 2009 there were no jobs to be had.
-The Lee County School system had a block on new hires, so getting work in my field was out.
+My local school district had a block on new hires, so getting work in my field was out.
 My wife and I spent a great deal of time and emotion trying to figure out what to do.
 The future was dire.
 There was no way for my family to keep our home without my income.